cristianorreis/datasciencecoursera/README.md

 # datasciencecoursera
-My repo of data scientists tools course
+My repo for the data scientists tools course